 Private vs Agency Adoption

-- Independent (also known as private) adoption of a newborn is usually achieved within a year.
+- Private (also known as independent) adoption of a newborn is usually achieved within a year.
 In contrast, agencies may have a long waiting period for newborn placements.

 - Anyone can adopt independently, provided you meet the legal requirements, regardless of your marital status, age, race, religion, gender identity, sexual orientation, or disability.
 Agencies can decline to work with you for various reasons: your marital status, age, sexual orientation, race and/or religion, among others.

-- In independent adoption, both adoptive parents and expectant parents are actively involved.
-Adoptive parents usually have contact with the birth parents prior to the birth of the child; experience the biological mother’s pregnancy and the development of the unborn baby; review background information and pre-natal records; and, in some situations, may even be present during the birth of the child.
+- In private adoption, both adoptive parents and expectant parents are actively involved.
+Adoptive parents usually have contact with the birth parents prior to the birth of the child, experience the biological mother’s pregnancy and the development of the unborn baby, review background information and pre-natal records and, in some situations, may even be present during the birth of the child.